 This program is tested on Python 2.7 on a GNU/Linux operating system.
 It uses Python bindings to the SAT solver CryptoMiniSat, which comes with the Cadbiom library.

-We do not plan to port Cadbiom on Python 3.
-The first reason is that the GUI of Cadbiom is based on GTK2 (formerly GIMP Toolkit) that works exclusively with Python 2.7, and sadly, can not be easily ported without heavy design changes to GTK3 that is specific to Python 3.
+Unfortunately we currently do not plan to port Cadbiom on Python 3.
+The first reason is that the first GUI of Cadbiom was developed in 2010 and is still based on GTK2 (formerly GIMP Toolkit) that works exclusively with Python 2.7, and sadly, can not be easily ported without heavy design changes to GTK3 that is specific to Python 3.

 For a comfortable use on Microsoft Windows systems we recommend the use of virtual machines like Virtual Box.
 In a general way, if you need to perform computationally intensive uses, you will probably want to move to a cluster-like infrastructure running a GNU/Linux operating system.